 As a release, it is a contender for worst of the year: missing DLC codes, disappearing saves, a month-long PC delay without any tangible performance benefit.
 Yes, Games For Windows – LIVE was not even the most egregious of issues.
 Wait, what are we doing here?

 Another year, another RPG.
 I clearly have a soft spot here.
 Human Revolution was a prequel to the “once you mention it someone will install it” Deus Ex, frequently voted one of the top PC games of all time.
 Huge shoes to fill but for Eidos Montreal’s debut game they certainly hit the mark.

 There are many qualities necessary for a game to qualify as one well-worth playing or a heralded ‘must-have’: its graphics, plot, music, not forgetting the all-important gameplay.
-A good game can do one of these partially well, a great game should arguably do this and more, potentially excelling or doing that which few others have.
-But is this enough for a game to be worthy of the Game of the Year title?
-To review and critique a game is always going to be subjective and contentious at the best of […]
+A good game can do one of these partially well, a great game should arguably do this and more, potentially excelling or doing that which few others have.… Continue reading My Game of the Year: Sonic Generations